-Church and Society oversees the distribution of three different grants available to United Methodist congregations and organizations.
+Church and Society awards three different grants available to United Methodist congregations and groups related to the UMC.
+Apply by September 4!

 To apply for funding from any of the three grants, the applicant must be: